nobutoba/harmonyzku/background_assignment/submission.md

 is like an instance of a class which we can interact with through its methods.
 A caveat of this analylogy is that a smart contract is public to the blockchain on which it is deployed.
-Anyone who has access to the blockchain can interact with the contract through.
+Anyone who has access to the blockchain can interact with the contract.

 Note that, as explained in the book, the term "smart contracts" is somewhat misleading in that **they are not necessarily legally-binded agreements**.
 According to a [Wikipedia article](https://en.wikipedia.org/wiki/Distributed_ledger_technology_law), "Smart contracts, which are also enforceable legal contracts and were created through interaction of lawyers and developers, are called smart legal contracts."
-**When we deploy a smart contract on an Ethereum network as described below, it does not have anything to do with law**.
+When we deploy a smart contract on an Ethereum network as described below, it does not have anything to do with law.

 #### *How are they deployed?*